 1cup = 12oz.

-The Mung bean has ways it assists in your physical well-being, nourishing you from the inside out.
+Mung bean is one of the best beans for our physical well-being, nourishing you from the inside out.
 It contains Protein, Carbohydrates, Vitamin C, Vitamin K, Magnesium, as well as Copper.
-This salad is not the traditional Nepali style but we do eat Mung bean dal (soup) often.
-They are also common in Thai, Vietnamese, Korean and other Asian dishes.
-Personally, I like the fresh and juicy taste of the sprout itself.
+In Nepal, we eat mung bean dal but we do not have a culture to eat mung bean sprout salad.
+This salad is not the traditional Nepali style but something I learned during my stay in the United States.
+They are common in Thai, Vietnamese, Korean and other Asian dishes.
+Personally, I like the fresh and juicy taste of the sprout itself so I add them in noodles or salads.

-I customarily enjoy eating them as a side dish but occasionally I just throw them on top of a noodle dish.
-Now, make sure you boil them thoroughly for around minute because the sprouts grow in warm, moist conditions and have a high risk of bacterial contamination otherwise.
+Make sure you soak them in warm water around a minute because the sprouts grow in warm, moist conditions and have a high risk of bacterial contamination otherwise.

 - Mung Bean Sprout: 1 lb